steven-brownlee/academic-kickstart/content/project/zebramussel_phd/index.md

 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Project with Dr. Jonathan Moore and Dr. Isabelle Cote at Simon Fraser University to develop a suite of models predicting the spread and impact of zebra mussels (Dreissena polymorpha) in BC"
+summary = "Project with Dr. Isabelle Côté and Dr. Jonathan Moore at Simon Fraser University to develop a suite of models predicting the spread and impact of zebra mussels (Dreissena polymorpha) in BC"

 # Optional external URL for project (replaces project detail page).
 external_link = ""